By Hani Najm, MD

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 Success in surgery for congenital heart disease is inseparable from two things: the way an institution’s program is organized, and the program’s readiness to innovate at any turn.

-At Cleveland Clinic, we optimize congenital heart surgery outcomes by starting before the infant with a congenital defect is born and carefully planning out every step in advance to expedite the newborn’s first surgery and subsequent procedures.
+At Cleveland Clinic, we optimize congenital heart surgery outcomes by starting before the infant with a congenital defect is born and carefully detailing every step in advance to expedite the newborn’s first surgery and subsequent procedures.

 New approach to a rare defect

 Our experience also allows us to innovate.
 At the upcoming Society of Thoracic Surgeons annual meeting in San Diego, we will be presenting a novel approach to a rare congenital heart defect: anomalous aortic origin of left main coronary artery (LMCA) arising from right coronary sinus with posterior extension of the right ventricular outflow tract.

 Rather than performing a bypass, we have used trans-conal unroofing to produce successful outcomes in five patients.
 All were adults, but our experience with surgical approaches to congenital malformations directly informed our development of the new surgical approach.

 In all five surgeries, we used a trans-conal approach for extensive unroofing of the intraseptal LMCA, followed by patch augmentation of the posterior wall of the right ventricular outflow tract (Figure).
 The trans-conal approach gives direct exposure of the full length of the LMCA for effective mobilization of the proximal kinked segment and full muscular unroofing of the body of the artery.
 Posterior extension of the right ventricular outflow tract helps avoid arterial compression during exercise.